dashecc/ros2-benchmark/README.md

 # ros2-benchmark
-Simple benchmark to test RTT ms on python packages using FastDDS
+Simple benchmark to test the latency between two python nodes using FastDDS

 ## Usage